Mon4ik/fluent-roblox/README.md

 # Fluent Roblox

-Perfect UI for Roblox
+Perfect UI for BTRoblox

+> ![NOTE]
+>
+> This is branch with BTRoblox Extension support
-> TODO: better images
+>
+> Probably I will have two different branches for Vanilla Website and w/ BTRoblox extension Website

 ![home page](docs/image1.png)
 ![game page](docs/image2.png)